maelstrom-software/maelstrom/doc/book/src/config.md

 # Configuration Values

 All Maelstrom [programs](programs.md) are configured through "configuration values".
-Configuration values can be set through commmand-line options, environment variables, or configuration files.
+Configuration values can be set through command-line options, environment variables, or configuration files.

 Each configuration value has a type, which is either string, number, or